realm/realm-js/integration-tests/README.md

 Start up both an Android and iOS emulator before running the React Native tests.

-Then run all the tests in sequence by running the npm test command, also from within this directory:
+To run all the tests in parallel:

+    npm test

+To run the tests for individual environments, change directory into the environment and run `npm test`, ex.

+    cd environment/node
     npm test

 ### How to write tests